 If their ad account isn’t listed here, they’ll need to first click “Add Assets” to connect it.

-Once completed, you will be able to create An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. that optimize for the client’s configured Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization..
+Once completed, you will be able to create An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
+More that optimize for the client’s configured Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization.
+More.

-If the client has custom conversions as some of their configured events, see the portion at the bottom or read this post about sharing custom conversions.
+If the client has custom A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More as some of their configured events, see the portion at the bottom or read this post about sharing custom conversions.

 Client Shares Pixel with Agency